 Some methods of getting your safe open include safe bouncing, overriding the lock, or safe cracking.
 If you are able to get the safe open using the safe bouncing method, you probably need a more secure safe.
 The higher-grade safes test to make sure the safe is able to resist safe bouncing attempts.
 This method of opening a safe includes striking the top of the safe while turning the handle at the same time, much like bumping a cylinder lock open.

 If your safe has a small electronic keypad, like the ones found in hotel rooms, for instance, it is designed with a combination code reset option.
 There may be a factory standard code that you will be able to input to reset the safe and get it opened.
 Sometimes, this code is a series of zeros that repeat or there may be openings on the bottom of the safe where you can access a combination reset switch on the inside of the door which takes a lot of skill to tackle.
 If you do not have access to the owner’s manual, contact the manufacturer or a knowledgeable locksmith who will be able to help.

 Finally, safe cracking is another method of opening a safe when you are locked out.
-This is a task that requires precise skill and difficulty.
+This is a task that requires precise skill and advanced equipment.
 It will most likely require the work of a skilled locksmith.
 If your safe has a dial combination lock, it is a good candidate for safe cracking.
 However, it is possible to safely crack other models of safes, but these options include drilling a hole into the safe.

 Safe Lockout Service

 When you have a safe lockout, contact a professional locksmith who will be able to get your safe opened so you once again have access to your valuables that are stored inside or added to them without leaving damage to your safe.
 Call a local locksmith who knows how to help today.